mp-se/victron-receiver/README.md

 * MQTT integration with Home Assistant for all identified values.
 * REST API integration with Home Assistant for all identified values.
 * Firmware update and Serial Logging via web interface.
-* Support for encrypted communication (SSL) and admin password.
+* Support for encrypted communication (SSL) and admin password (Not supported on the c3/s3 mini)
+* TFT display support (Not supported on the c3/s3 mini)

 # Support